-Current Location of Practice: Canada East Spine Center and Horizon Health Network, Dalhousie University, Saint John, New Brunswick.
+Current Location of Practice: Horizon Health Network, Dalhousie University, Saint John, New Brunswick.

 Research Interests and Accomplishments: Dr. Manson brings to the hospital an extensive research interest in the area of spine care.
 This research has been acknowledged and accepted for presentation both nationally and internationally.

 - The use of bone morphogenic protein in obtaining fusion in lumbar spinal surgery

 - The role of nerve root injections in alleviating the need for spinal surgery

 - Tradition open versus minimally invasive surgery to treat degenerative pathology

 These research efforts have been possible through the generous support of the Fund for Innovative Research Excellence (FIRE), Health Promotion and Research Foundation, Chesley Research Foundation, Worksafe NB, and industry.

 Special Accomplishments: Dr. Manson accepted a position within the Department of Orthopaedics in Saint John in 2006.
 He became the Educational Coordinator for the department in 2007 until 2009.
 During this time he provided input to the hospital's educational committee for medical student and resident training and coordinated surgeon, ancillary health professionals and trainee education within the department.
 He is a member of the Surgical Site Infection Committee which works to decrease perioperative infections.